What Are Fibroids? Everything You Need to Know

 Nevertheless, Dr. Gupta says an overall healthy pattern of eating can reduce chronic-disease risk in general, as well as help you maintain a healthy weight.
 That means enjoying plenty of nutrient-dense fruits, veggies, and other whole foods, and going easy on added sugars, sodium, saturated fat, and boozy cocktails.

 In light of research suggesting a link between physical activity and lower fibroid incidence in premenopausal women, Peartree worked to figure out a doable exercise approach.
 The aqua aerobics and Bikram yoga sessions she tried were fun but didn’t quite meet her needs.
 “Walking is what I’ve learned to be best for me,” Peartree now says.
-“As my fibroids came back [between surgeries], the pain increased, and walking is a form of exercise that is less strenuous on my body and has a positive effect on my mental health.
+“As my fibroids came back [between surgeries], the pain increased, and walking is a form of exercise that is less strenuous on my body and has a positive affect on my mental health.
 It allows me to decompress mentally and exercise for longer periods of time.”

 On that note, Peartree also reports that managing stress in all areas of her life has been helpful for mitigating fibroid-related pain flare-ups.
 “I needed to make a change and prioritize my health: Keep distance from people and things that stressed me out, decrease the amount of projects I took on, and learn to walk away from projects that were not conducive to my wellbeing,” she says.
 “Your heart, your gut, and your soul all have ways of communicating with you.”